 Here is a typical user option file:

 [client] # The following password will be sent to all standard MySQL clients password="my password" [mysql] no-auto-rehash connect_timeout=2 [mysqlhotcopy] interactive-timeout

-If you want to create option groups that should be read by mysqld servers from specific MySQL release
+To create option groups to be read only by mysqld servers from specific MySQL release